top of page

 Truce extended after negotiations

-Export relief, rare-earth issue remains
+Export relief on chips; rare-earth issue remains

 I found this thorough timeline of U.S.–China trade tensions deeply informative and well‑structured, giving clear context to how escalating tariffs shaped 2025 economic dynamics.
 For businesses navigating global shifts, collaborating with best business plan Dubai experts offers strategic insight, whether you're analyzing supply chains, tariffs, or cross‑border investment.